datacarpentry/astronomy-python/_episodes/04-motion.md

 We could use any string as the key, but it is generally a good practice to use a descriptive name (just like your `DataFrame` variable name) so we will give the Dataset in the file the same name (key) as the `DataFrame`.

-By default, writing a `DataFrame` appends a new dataset to an existing HDF5 file.
- We will use the argument `mode='w'` to overwrite the file if it already exists rather than append another dataset to it.

 > ## Exercise (5 minutes)
 >